tarwy1/Neural-Net-Library/readme.md

 - [Using the Library](#using-the-library)

 # Project Overview:
 This project was intended as a proof of concept and as a learning opportunity for how neural networks function and how libraries such as [Tensorflow](https://www.tensorflow.org/) are made.
 The core component of this project is a library which can be imported that provides tools for the creating and use of densely connected neural networks.
-The library allows for the creation of networks of arbitrary size, number of layers, and with user selected parameters such as activation function and optimizer.\
+The library allows for the creation of networks of arbitrary size, number of layers, with user selected parameters such as activation function and optimizer.\
 \
-Throughout the development of this library, I found that online documentation of neural network functionality is lacking overall and as such, many elements of the design and core functionality of the library had to be theorised and developed from first principles without external help. \
+Throughout the development of this library, I found that online documentation of neural network functionality is lacking overall, as such, many elements of the design and core functionality of the library had to be theorised and developed from first principles without external help. \
 \
 All functional elements of the project were designed and programmed by me, with some assistance from [Th3T3chn0G1t](https://github.com/Th3T3chn0G1t) with converting the code into an importable library.